Nikola Bartůňková

-Nikola Bartůňková (born 25 February 2006) is a Czech tennis player.
-Bartůňková has a career-high singles ranking of world No. 132, achieved on 20 October 2025, and a best doubles ranking of No. 320, achieved on 14 August 2023, by the WTA.
+Nikola Bartůňková (born 25 February 2006) is a Czech professional tennis player.
+She has a career-high singles ranking by the WTA of No. 34, achieved on 14 September 2026, and a best doubles ranking of No. 320, reached on 14 August 2023.

 Career

-2021–24: WTA debut, anti-doping ban
+2021–24: Tour debut, six months anti-doping ban

-In April 2021, at the 2021 İstanbul Cup, Bartůňková attempted her WTA Tour debut.
-She defeated world No. 152, Leonie Küng, in the first round of qualifying, before losing to Anastasia Gasanova.
-She made her WTA Tour debut at the same tournament one year later, after being handed a wildcard entry for the main-draw, losing to Anastasia Potapova.
+In April 2021, at the 2021 İstanbul Cup, Bartůňková defeated world No. 152, Leonie Küng, in the first round of qualifying, but lost in the second to Anastasia Gasanova.

+She made her WTA Tour debut at the same tournament one year later, after being handed a wildcard entry into the main draw, losing to Anastasia Potapova.

-On 16 October 2023, Bartůňková won her first Tour-level match when she defeated Dayana Yastremska in the first round of the 2023 Transylvania Open, before losing in three hours to Ana Bogdan in the second round.
+On 16 October 2023, Bartůňková won her first tour-level match when she defeated Dayana Yastremska in the first round of the 2023 Transylvania Open, before losing in three hours to Ana Bogdan in the second round.

 In November 2024, Bartůňková was issued with a six-month competition ban backdated to April 2024 for an anti-doping rule violation after testing positive for unintentional use of trimetazidine (TMZ) at two events in early 2024.
 She had been provisionally suspended from May 2024 until the conclusion of the investigation.
 The International Tennis Integrity Agency (ITIA) accepted that the source of the TMZ was a contaminated supplement for which she bore "no significant fault or negligence" for having ingested.